Why Positive Thinking Isn’t Enough to Reach Your Goals

 - Emotional regulation

-It can support the process, but it can’t replace the work required to improve.
+Positive thinking doesn’t replace learning.
+It can support the process, but it can’t do the work of improving for you.

 5. Environment Design